Mobility hubs

 Opt for a shared bike or car whenever necessary

-Employees in the companies in DTU Science Park in Hørsholm can use electric shared vehicles through a new mobility hub.
+Employees in the companies in DTU Science Park in Hørsholm and Lyngby can use electric shared vehicles through our mobility hub.

 See locations.